-9Some papers also refer to this method as aspect-based sentiment analysis (see e.g Barbaglia et al., 2022).
+6Some papers also refer to this method as aspect-based sentiment analysis (see e.g Barbaglia et al., 2023).

-10The full list of topics with selected keywords is available in Tables 3 and 4 the Appendix.
-Moreover, I provide information about the number of identified keywords over time in Figure 7.
+7The complete list of topics with keywords chosen is available in Tables 3 and 4 the Appendix.
+Moreover, I provide information about the number of identified keywords over time in Figure 6 in the Appendix.